Awards

 Scott Parker Award

 Presented to an exceptional volunteer in the field of outdoor theatre.
-This award includes a cash prize of five hundred dollars ($500) and recognizes an individual who has been nominated by an IOT member theatre for their extraordinary, dedicated and unpaid service to the organization over a significant period of time.
+This individual is nominated by an IOT committee member for their extraordinary, dedicated and unpaid service to the organization over a significant period of time.
 The award is presented annually at the National Conference on Outdoor Theatre in October.

 Suzanne M. Davis Memorial Award